Brexit latest. UK Election called for 12th December.Read more

 Market failures arise when free markets fail to develop, or when they fail to allocate resources efficiently.
 There are several different types of market failure.

-help them stabilise.
-In particular, many food producers suffer three
+require intervention to help them stabilise.
+In particular, many food producers

 alling long term income; unstable prices; and loss of bargaining power to big supermarket chains.
 More...